FaazTechSolutions/ArcoDocs-Docusaurus/my-website/docs/IR-Visa/Visa Stamping Cancellation.md

 # Visa Stamping Cancellation

-This process is used when a visa has been stamped but the person has not arrived, and the visa needs to be cancelled to recover the cost.
+This process is triggered when a candidate is rejected during the selection process, even though their visa has already been stamped but they have not yet arrived.
+A Visa Stamping Cancellation Request is created to manage and track the cancellation.

-**Purpose :**

-  - Apply cancellation on visas that are stamped but unused.

-  - User can reject the visa if needed.

-  - Follows the same process as **"Stamping Cancellation"**.

-  - **Refund amount:** 2,000 Riyals per cancelled visa.
+**Trigger Condition:**

+  - Candidate is rejected during the selection process.

+  - Visa has been stamped.

+  - Candidate has not arrived.

 ### Workflow Stages & Actions :

 ### 1. Document Preparation